j4759/web_app/README.md

 # web_app

+## Overview
 demo deployment for a web app

-This repo deploys a simple apache2 website as a docker container
+This repo deploys a simple apache2 website as a docker container hosted on AWS Fargate

+Deployment is controlled by github terraform workflow

+The app's state is stored in S3

+To make changes you to this project you require contributor status on this repo and an AWS iam user to update the image, please contact the repo admin if you would like these permissions

 ## Environment Requirements
 * Unix OS
-* AWS account
+* AWS IAM user in deployment account
-* S3 bucket and ECR repo
-* Deployment IAM role
 * AWS CLI v2